 So she quit.

 Loose Lips is a risk, it’s my rebellion, it’s the culmination of my ‘where did the last ten years go and what did I do in them’ panic.
 It’s my decision to make the next ten years count.
-I'm cashing in on my love of the rummage to bring you curated collections of second hand clothes.
-Yet while I love thrifting and rediscovering vintage classics, what I'm most excited about is Loose Lips Remix.
+I'm cashing in on my love of the rummage to bring you curated collections of second hand clothes that I've put my own personal stamp on.

 Combining my love of art with style, I'm attacking any and all items of clothing within my reach with paints, studs and anything else that I think might make it look interesting.
 To make something new from old, to challenge the homogeny of the high street and above all, to have a great f*cking time doing it.
 It won’t always go right and it won’t always be pretty but the aim is to express myself freely.
 Through doing so I hope to create wearable and durable art fashion that allows others to express themselves.